-FIG. 6.
-Growth of the mesovortex and its merger with the parent circulation, as depicted by snapshots of surface wind (color shading) and sea level pressure (contours; every 1 hPa).
-Times relative to RI onset are indicated above each panel.
+Fig. 6.
+Growth of the mesovortex and its merger with the parent circulation, as depicted by snapshots of surface wind (color shading) and sea-level pressure (contours, every 1 hPa).
+Times relative to RI onset are indicated under each panel.